Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 • Should seek agreement of any Personal Budget specified in the draft.

 When changes to the draft Plan are suggested by the child/young person/parent and agreed, the draft plan should be amended and issued as the final Education, Health and Care Plan as quickly as possible.
-If Slough Children First wishes to make other changes it must re-issue the draft Education, Health and Care Plan to the child/young person/parent.
+If Slough Borough Council wishes to make other changes it must re-issue the draft Education, Health and Care Plan to the child/young person/parent.
 The final Education, Health and Care Plan should be signed and dated by Slough Children First officer responsible for signing off the final plan.

 Where changes suggested by the child/young person/parent are not agreed, Slough Children First may still proceed to issue the final Education, Health and Care Plan.
 In either case Slough Children First must notify the child/young person/parent of their right to appeal to the Tribunal and the time limit for doing so, of the requirement for them to consider mediation should they wish to appeal, and the availability of information, advice and support and disagreement resolution services.
-Slough Children First should also notify the child/young person/parent how they can appeal the health and social care provision in the Plan.
+Slough Borough Council should also notify the child/young person/parent how they can appeal the health and social care provision in the Plan.

 7.4 Recording the Education Health and Care Plan on ICS